Challenge overview

 After training, the submissions to the Final phase will be evaluated on the final test set (the remaining ~1000 cases from the STOIC database).
 The resulting performances will be posted on the “Final” Leaderboard.

 Prizes will be awarded to the best performing participants in the final round.
-At the end of the challenge, the Type 2 algorithms (from the qualification round) and Type 3 algorithms (from the final round) are available on https://grand-challenge.org/algorithms/We furthermore plan to publish the findings of STOIC2021 in a peer reviewed article.
+At the end of the challenge, the Type 2 algorithms (from the qualification round) and Type 3 algorithms (from the final round) are available on https://grand-challenge.org/algorithms/.
+We furthermore plan to publish the findings of STOIC2021 in a peer reviewed article.
 The three best performing teams in the Final phase will be invited to collaborate in writing this article.
 Other teams invited to the Final phase may also be invited to help writing based on their performance and methodology.